Publication Ethics and Malpractice Statement

 Acknowledgment of Sources

-Authorship should be limited to those who have made a significant contribution to the research reported in the manuscript.
-The corresponding author has a responsibility to keep co-authors posted with the review process.
-If accepted, all authors are required to give a signed statement that the research work is their original research work.
+Authorship should be limited to individuals who have made significant contributions to the research.
+The corresponding author is responsible for ensuring that all co-authors are informed throughout the review process.
+Upon acceptance, all authors must provide a signed statement confirming the originality of the work.

 Hazards and Human or Animal Subjects